 Coal Drops?

-Another café (or possibly a restaurant) that has been a very long time in gestation was intended for the Coal Drops.
+Another café (or possibly a restaurant or even a night spot) that has been a very long time in gestation was intended for the Coal Drops.
 These are the stone arches next to St Mary's Street roundabout and are Listed, which means that there are limitations on what can be done to their appearance and structure.
-In their original state, railwy coal wagons would empty their cargos into waiting trucks below, which means there is a big gap in each arch roof.
+In their original state, railway coal wagons would empty their cargos into waiting trucks below, which means there is a big gap in each arch roof.

 As a business, the structure would need a great deal of work to be made good.
 The business which submitted the BMBC Planning application 2013/0563 specifically stated that it would not provide hot take-aways but would be for sit-in only.
 Not a bad location either, for easy road access and off-road parking.
 We shall have to wait and see what happens, if anything.
 BMBC Applications: 2013/0543, 2013/0544, 2013/0563, and 2017/0156.